viviag/viviag.io/_posts/2022-08-17-platonic-hask-overview-subcategories-functors-and-natural-transformations.markdown

 Consider declaration of new data type like
 `data Either a b = Left a | Right b`.

-There are several possible constructions of -endofunctor arising from this definition.
-Two most native (except $$Emb$$) are defined here:
+There are several possible constructions of $$Hask$$-endofunctor arising from this definition.
+Two most native are defined here:

 1. $$Left_{\operatorname{Ob}}(a :: a)$$ = `Left a`; $$Left_{\operatorname{Hom}}(f :: a \to c)$$ = `(\Left a -> Left (f a))`.
 2. $$Right_{\operatorname{Ob}}(a :: b)$$ = `Right a`; $$Right_{\operatorname{Hom}}(f :: b \to c)$$ = `(\Right a -> Right (f a))`.